Yucatán Travel Itinerary: a 2 Week Yucatán Peninsula Road Trip

 City of Balacar

-There is the town of Bacalar on the southern tip of the lake, that's declared one of the Magical Towns of Mexico.
-Even though it’s a small city, it’s absolutely ready for tourists, full of hotels, lovely restaurants and bars, but they're pretty pricey.
+I also urge you to spend a moment in the town of Bacalar on the southern tip of the lake—it’sdeclared one of the Magical Towns of Mexico.
+Even though it’s a small city, it’s absolutely ready for tourists, full of boutique hotels, lovely restaurants and bars.
+They’re nice, but pretty pricey.

-What to do in the lagoon?
 There can't even be more options.
 Go for a swim, rent a kayak, take a guided tour, or visit local cenotes!
-You can easily spend many hours there to relax after a long drive from Palenque on the beach or take a boat ride on the lake.
+You can easily spend hours there to just relax after a long drive from Palenque on the beach or take a boat ride on the lake.

-After you see probably the most breathtaking sunset ever, hit the road again.
-Tulum, where you'll spend the next two nights, is 2.5 hours of driving away (197 km / 122 miles).
+After I saw probably the most breathtaking sunset ever, it was time to hit the road again.
+Tulum, where you'll spend the next 3 nights, is about 2.5 hours away (197 km / 122 miles).
+I know, more driving, but compared to the 7 you already did today, 2.5 is nothing!

 Day 9 of Yucatán Itinerary: Laguna de Kaan Luum + Santuario de Cenotes